Huddle Spaces for Collaboration: What Good Looks Like

 Results of WWT and customer survey on team productivity and collaboration

 Remember the physical when it comes to huddle spaces

-Optimal space for the optimal team
+Your huddle space requires optimal space for the optimal team

-Huddle spaces have the power to bring people together, get employees aligned on tasks and allow employees to produce, participate and make decisions, in and away from the office.
+Huddle spaces have the power to bring people together, get employees aligned on tasks and enable them to produce, participate and make decisions, in and away from the office.
 When properly implemented, a good huddle space empowers small but mighty working groups that yield greater productivity.
 We know the optimal size of successful teams.
 So isn't it time we built the spaces they deserve?